Bernardo Joaquin Canteñs, Ph.D.

 -

-Assessing and Mitigating Potential Ecological Impact to Larger Mammals From Border Barrier Systems Construction and Installations in South Texas (2023-2027) U.S. Fish and Wildlife Services $850,406.
+Assessing and Mitigating Potential Ecological Impact to Larger Mammals from Border Barrier Systems Construction and Installations in South Texas (2023-2027) U.S. Fish and Wildlife Services $850,406.

 -